Paragraphe

 Retractable-type fall arresters

-A retractable-type fall arrester is a device containing a lanyard (cable or strap) kept constantly taut.
-It moves around with the user.
-The system automatically locks and comes to a stop if the user falls.
-Different lengths are available.
+An automatic fall arrester is a device fitted with a lanyard (cable or webbing) that is kept under constant tension, accompanying the user's movements.
+The system automatically locks and stops if the user falls.
+Available in various lengths.

 Breaking strength > 12kN (cable lanyard) or > 15kN (fabric lanyard)